Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Abstract

 \section{Abstract}

-The fate of stars in the zero-age main-sequence (ZAMS) range $\approx 8-12$ \msun\ is unclear.
+The fate of stars in the zero-age main-sequence (ZAMS) range $\approx 8-12$ \Msun\ is unclear.
 They could evolve to form white dwarfs or explode as electron-capture supernovae (SNe) or iron core-collapse SNe (CCSNe).
-Even though the initial mass function indicates that this mass range should account for over 40\% of all CCSNe progenitors, few have been observationally confirmed, likely owing to the faintness and rapid evolution of these transients.
+Even though the initial mass function indicates that this mass range should account for over 40\% of all CCSNe progenitors, few have been observationally confirmed, likely owing to the faintness and rapid evolution of some of these transients.
 In this paper, we present a sample of nine Ca-rich/O-poor Type IIb SNe detected by the Zwicky Transient Facility with progenitors likely in this mass range.
-We perform a holistic analysis of the spectroscopic and photometric properties of the sample.
-These sources have a flux ratio of [Ca~II] $\lambda \lambda$7291, 7324 to [O I] $\lambda \lambda$6300, 6364 of $\gtrsim$ 2 in their nebular spectra.
-Comparing the measured [O I] luminosity ($\lesssim 10^{39} \mathrm{erg\ s^{-1}}$) and derived oxygen mass ($\lesssim 0.1\ \Msun$) with theoretical models, we infer that the progenitor ZAMS mass for these explosions is less than 12 \msun.
-These correspond to He-stars with core masses less than around 3\ \Msun.
-We find that the ejecta properties (\Mej $\lesssim 1\ \Msun$) are also consistent with those expected for such low mass He-stars.
+These sources have a flux ratio of [Ca II] $\lambda \lambda$7291, 7324 to [O I] $\lambda \lambda$6300, 6364 of $\gtrsim$ 2 in their nebular spectra.
+Comparing the measured [O I] luminosity ($\lesssim 10^{39} \mathrm{erg\ s^{-1}}$) and derived oxygen mass ($\approx 0.01$ \Msun) with theoretical models, we infer that the progenitor ZAMS mass for these explosions is less than 12 \msun.
+The ejecta properties (\Mej $\lesssim 1\ \Msun$ and $\mathrm{E_{kin}} \sim 10^{50}$ erg) are also consistent.
 The low ejecta mass of these sources indicates a class of strongly-stripped SNe that is a transition between the regular stripped-envelope SNe and ultra-stripped SNe.
-This sample is distinct from the thermonuclear Ca-rich SNe found in the outskirts of old galaxies.
-We find that the host galaxies of this sample resemble usual core-collapse SN hosts in terms of luminosity and star-formation.
 The progenitor could be stripped by a main sequence companion and result in the formation of a neutron star $-$ main sequence binary.
 Such binaries have been suggested to be progenitors of neutron star $-$ white dwarf systems that could merge within a Hubble time, and be detectable with LISA.

 \keywords{}